Is the use of Machine Learning to understand what animals say ‘a green signal towards Google translation of animal languages in the near future?

 Researchers at Germany’s Max Planck Institute for Brain Research recently used machine-learning algorithms to analyze 36,000 soft chirps recorded in seven-mole rat colonies.

 The underground-dwelling rodents known as naked mole rats make soft chirping sounds when they meet in a tunnel.
 So:

 According to the study, each mole rat not only had a distinct vocal signature, but each colony also had a distinctive dialect that was passed down culturally over many generations.

-These cohesive dialects fell apart during periods of social instability, like as the weeks after a colony’s queen being forcibly removed.
+These cohesive dialects fell apart during periods of social instability, like the weeks after a colony’s queen was forcibly removed.
 A new dialect seemed to emerge as a new queen took the throne.

 Quoting Alison Barker, a neuroscientist at the Max Planck Institute for Brain Research in Germany as saying, the New York Times writes, “The greeting call, which I thought was going to be pretty basic, turned out to be incredibly complicated”.

 Although this kind of study still has a long way to go, this work has already revealed that animal communication is far more complex than it sounds to the human ear, and the chatter is providing a richer view of the world beyond our own species.